-First of all, can I assure you that I recognise that there may be a level of anxiety in having to perform jury service while the coronavirus remains at large in the community.
+"First of all, can I assure you that I recognise that there may be a level of anxiety in having to perform jury service while the pandemic continues.
 I acknowledge that and very much appreciate your coming to perform your public duty as a jury in these circumstances.